New York Area Bisexual Network: History

 After the Stonewall riots in June 1969 Brenda Howard, a bisexual woman who had previously been active in the anti-war and feminist movements, both organized a rally one month after the riots and then co-ordinated the very first Gay Pride in June 1970, commemorating the first anniversary of Stonewall.
-Howard continued to be active in the LGBT community in New York during the 1970s and 1980s whilst the bisexual community in the Tri-State area of New York, New Jersey and Connecticut grew larger, more active and more diverse.
+Howard continued to be active in the LGBTQ community in New York during the 1970s and 1980s whilst the bisexual community in the Tri-State area of New York, New Jersey and Connecticut grew larger, more active and more diverse.
 In the 1980s regional bisexual networks started to form such as Boston's highly successful East Coast Bisexual Network, now the Bisexual Resource Center and the Bay Area Bisexual Network.
 In 1987 Howard was involved in setting up the New York Area Bisexual Network.